No matter what grade level you teach, educators need to be aware of food allergies in their schools and classrooms because currently

 9. Some craft items actually can contain food allergens.
 Be sure you know which ones do and modify materials as necessary.
 Kids with Food Allergies provides an extensive list.
 Click HERE for it.

 10. Nip bullying in the bud.
 Many students with food allergies are often belittled and bullied by other kids.
 Put an end to this immediately.
 FARE offers strategies which you can find HERE

 What other tips do you have?
-Share in our Comments section and check out our Back to School resources page for more ideas and tips.
+Share in our Comments section.